Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: Introduction

 Most of the technicalities are related to showing that a suitable framework can be set up so that the appropriate assumptions hold for the fixed-point result to be applied.
-One crucial issue, though, is to understand what is special about a probability measure associated with a gradient $(\nabla u, \nabla v)$, since we know that not every such probability measure should allow the treatment through such fixed point argument.
-Indeed, this crucial ingredient is related to the fact that such mapping, together with its domain, is well-defined for the probability measure associated with such a gradient, and the assumptions for the existence of a fixed point are met, while it would not be so for an arbitrary probability measure supported in $\M$.
+One crucial issue, though, is to understand what is special about a probability measure associated with a gradient $(\nabla u, \nabla v)$, since we know that not every probability measure supported in $\R^{2\times2}$ should allow the treatment through such fixed point argument.

-The proof of our main result is divided in three parts: \begin{enumerate} \item Section \ref{dominio}: we determine in a suitable way the domain of our underlying map $\bT$. \item Section \ref{tres}: the set-valued map $\bT$ is defined, and Kakutani's fixed-point theorem is stated. \item Section \ref{cuatro}: the required hypotheses for the fixed-point theorem to be applied are proved. \end{enumerate} Since the $(H_n)$-condition formalism will play a fundamental role, we have included a final appendix about it for the convenience of readers.
+It will soon be understood why we do not deal with the case $N>2$.
+The strategy of the proof hinges on various basic facts whose extension to higher dimension is not clear or does not hold.
+On the one hand, we need to manipulate in a rather explicit manner periodic, continuous, piece-wise linear functions with respect to triangulations of the unit cube in $\R^N$.
+As soon as $N=3$, this becomes highly technical where enumerative procedures for planar interfaces between elements turn out to be quite tricky to organize as in the practical use of finite elements.
+Beyond this difficulty, Claim \ref{corte} below can hardly admit a parallel result in dimension $N=3$ or higher.
+Further insight is therefore required to treat the two-component, higher dimensional case, either to find suitable substitutes for those facts or for finding a counter-example.